betterscientificsoftware/bssw.io/Articles/Blog/ExperiencesIntegratingMOABandVisIt.md

 ## What are MOAB and VisIt
-The Mesh-Oriented datABase ([MOAB](https://sigma.mcs.anl.gov/moab-library/)) is a scalable, parallel, scientific computing software component for representing and operating upon mesh-based scientific data in-situ.
+The Mesh-Oriented datABase ([MOAB](https://sigma.mcs.anl.gov/moab-library/)) is an in-situ, scalable, parallel, scientific computing software component for mesh-based scientific data.
-MOAB can handle structured and unstructured meshes and fields thereon consisting of elements in the finite element “zoo”, including polygons and polyhedra.
-The MOAB API provides a scalable, parallel representation of many types of mesh-based scientific data and metadata.
-MOAB is optimized for efficiency in space and time, processing mesh data either in aggregate parcels (or [shards](https://en.wikipedia.org/wiki/Shard_(database_architecture))) as well as iterations over individual mesh entities.
+It is optimized for efficiency in space and time, processing mesh data either in bulk parcels (or [shards](https://en.wikipedia.org/wiki/Shard_(database_architecture))) or fine-grained iterations over specific sets of mesh entities.
-In addition, MOAB provides a means for high performance, scalable I/O of the mesh-based scientific data it is processing to and from files on disk.
+In addition, MOAB provides a means for high performance, scalable I/O to and from files on disk.
 Some aspects of MOAB's design and data model are derived from earlier SciDAC projects including the Terascale Simulation Tools and Technologies ([TSTT](https://www.researchgate.net/publication/259197545_The_TSTTM_Interface)) and the Interoperable Tools for Advanced Petascale Simulations ([ITAPS](https://www.osti.gov/biblio/971531/)).

-One of the reasons MOAB is used to *write* scientific data to files, as opposed to simply operate upon it in memory, is to export its data to other software components in use in a larger simulation and modeling workflow.
+One reasons MOAB *writes* scientific data to files, as opposed to simply operate upon it in memory, is to export its data to other software in a larger simulation and modeling workflow.
 A commonly used component in such workflows is a visualization tool such as [VisIt](https://visit.llnl.gov) or [ParaView](https://www.paraview.org).
 VisIt, for example, is a scalable, parallel scientific visualization tool for visualizing and analyzing mesh-based scientific data either in files or in-situ.
 VisIt is built on top of the Visualization ToolKit ([VTK](https://vtk.org)) and relies upon VTK for a majority of its functionality.